 But what defenses are going to actually be able to stop them when it matters the most?
 As we head into the new seasons, there are a few units that could be equally strong this season.

-Please note that all 2022 NFL futures odds are courtesy of Caesars Sportsbook (unless noted) and are current as of Thursday, May 26, at 12 p.m.
+All 2022 NFL futures odds are courtesy of Caesars Sportsbook (unless noted) and are current as of Thursday, May 26, at 12 p.m.
 ET.

 NFL Defense Power Rankings